kickstartDS/gatsby-theme-kickstartDS/example/content/landingpage.md

       level: h2
       spaceAfter: small
       type: headline
-      subheadline: "As result from +20 years of frontend experience we built the foundation to scale your Design System across all your platforms and websites "
+      subheadline: 'As result from +20 years of frontend experience we built the foundation to scale your Design System across all your platforms and websites '
     inverted: true
     spaceAfter: small
     content: